Mushbt/battleships-pp3/README.md

 - Play again
   - When the player or the computer has sunk the opponents ship, the game will end.
   - Once game has ended, the player will be asked if they want to play again.
-Player will need to input Y for yes or N for no.
+The player will need to input Y for yes or N for no.
   - If the player decides to play again, the game will reload from the begining.
   - If the player decides against playing again, they will get a goodbye message.